slyrz/boxer/README.md

 boxer --rlimit.fsize=1m --rlimit.nproc=4k
 ```

-will set the maximum file size to 1 MB and the maximum number of processes
+sets the maximum file size inside the container to 1 MB and the
-to 4096.
+maximum number of processes that can be created inside the container to 4096.

 ### License